manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT730/index.md

 # Course Details

 This course is a sequel to [MAT631 Algebraic Combinatorics](/teaching/AhdUni/MAT631), but we will recall some of the basic objects studied in that course when the time comes.
+The goal of the present course is to understand the representations of the Symmetric Group.
+Along the way, we will look at some beautiful combinatorics (and a decent amount of algebra).

 # Reading Materials

-**Textbook**: The textbook that I will use is **Algebraic Combinatorics and Coinvariant Spaces** by *Francois Bergeron* (CRC Press, 2019).
-There is also a course pack which will be distributed to the registered students, containing some other materials taken from standard textbooks.
+**Textbook**: We plan to cover the following books:

+- *The Symmetric Group: Representations, Combinatorial Algorithms and Symmetric Functions*, Bruce E. Sagan, 2nd. ed., Springer, 2001.
+- *Symmetric Functions, Schubert Polynomials and Degeneracy Loci*, Laurent Manivel, American Mathematical Society, 2001.

 In addition, I will use material from other sources which I will list below as the course progresses.

 # Grading

+- *Assignments*: There will be biweekly assignments.
+This will contribute 30% to the total score.
+- *Project*: Students will have to read and write a summary of a research paper of contemporary interest involving some of the material discussed in the course.
+This will contribute 20% to their total score and will be done before the end-semester examination.
+- *Presentation*: Students will have to give a presentation (approximately 45 minutes to an hour) on the project topic assigned to them.
+This will contribute 20% to their total score and will be done before the end-semester examination.
+- *End-Semester Examination*: There will be a 180-minute written examination, this will contribute 30% to the total score.

 # Lectures